 Fall is a great time to be outside, even after the Sun goes down.
-Be sure to check out our list of celestial events you’ll be able to see during the month of October.
-It will be an exciting month for viewing the planets, meteor showers, and two full Moons!
-Be sure to bookmark this page and refer to it all month long!
+Be sure to check out our list of celestial events you’ll be able to see during the month of October, including the full Hunter’s Moon and stunning planetary lineups.
+Bookmark this page and refer to it all month long!

 Take note that we sometimes will use angular degrees to define the separation between two objects, such as (for example) a bright planet and the Moon.
 Keep in mind that the width of your clenched fist, held at arm’s length, measures roughly 10°.
 When we speak of magnitude, we are referring to the brightness of an object, the lower the figure of magnitude, the brighter the object.
 The brightest stars are zero and first magnitude.
 Under a dark, clear sky, the faintest objects that you can see with just your eyes are fifth or sixth magnitude.
 Objects with negative magnitudes are the brightest.
 Sirius, the brightest star, is -1.4.
 Venus can get as bright as -4.8.
 A full Moon is -12.7 and the Sun is a blindingly bright -26.7.

 All times are listed as Eastern Daylight Time for the Northern Hemisphere.

 October 6 —New Moon at 7:05 a.m.
 In this phase, the Moon is not illuminated by direct sunlight and is completely invisible to the naked eye.

 October 8—Mars is in solar conjunction today, behind the Sun’s glare and invisible all of this month.

 October 9—Mercury passes inferior conjunction today, then rapidly enters the morning sky.
 This little hummingbird of a planet levitates quickly up into its best dawn apparition of the year for mid-northern latitudes.
 By the 17th, having brightened to 1st-magnitude, it will rise just in the southeast, more than an hour before the Sun.